 Natural sharpening stones are wonderful things.
 At least the good ones are.
 Finding one that works well with our blades and sharpening style is a thrilling experience and a source of long-term joy.
 Such an excellent stone can be hard to find and will often be expensive, but whether dirt cheap or worth rubies, it will be delicate and need protection.

 In a previous article we looked at how to select a natural Japanese sharpening stone: Sharpening Part 14 – Natural Sharpening Stones

-In this post we will examine some methods to ensure your natural sharpening stone provides you long reliable service.
-I suggest you read this article aloud to your favorite stone to gauge its reaction.
+In this article we will examine some methods to ensure your natural sharpening stone provides you long reliable service.
+Your humble servant suggests you read this article aloud to your favorite stone to gauge its reaction.
 If you pay close attention, you may even see it wiggle just a tiny bit with gleeful anticipation, especially when you get to the parts about calligraphy, color selection, and skirts.
 Stones can be very fashion conscious, you know.